rockiger/akiee/README.md

 <img alt="Akiee the task managen for hackers, wookie icon" src="./app/logo.png" width="100px"/>
 # Welcome to Akiee

-Akiee is a task manager that aloaws??? you to easily organize your task in an easy manner...
+Akiee is a task manager that allows you to easily organize your task in an easy manner...
 It is build with Node-Webkit and Javascript.

 What makes Akiee different from other task managers?